ClaireCJS/fix_unicode_filenames/README.md

 safer_filename = fix_unicode_filenames.convert_a_filename(dirty_filename, silent_if_unchanged=True)
 ```
 You can pass:
-* silent_if_unchanged=True - shut up about unchanged files, only tell me what you fixed
+* silent_if_unchanged=True - only tell me what you fixed, instead of everything
-* silent=True              - shut up about everything, just do it silently
+* silent=True              - shut up completely, just do it silently (good for module mode)